Research Innovation Hub / Research Methodology

 Predicted Relationship

-The hypothesis the researcher expects to support, based on theory and literature.
+The hypothesis the researcher expects to find support for, based on theory and existing literature.
+Accepted when the null hypothesis is rejected.

-H₁: Students who sleep ≥7 hours per night will achieve significantly higher GPAs than those sleeping <7 hours.
+H1: Students who sleep seven or more hours per night will achieve significantly higher GPAs than those sleeping fewer than seven hours.

 Directional Hypothesis